Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 > Grott walks up to you, dragging with him a little girl by the arm.
 "Boss, thought ya might wanna take a look at this one."

-If the Player just met her, Shael will not start casting Plant Growth until the following encounter.

 ### Awakened Ambush
 One of the guards will call for help from behind the building.
 The guard will be surrounded by awakened shrubs, and there will be an awakened tree approaching him from 60 feet away.
 The number of awakened shrubs will be twice the number of guards the player hired.
 You can find the awakened tree and the awakened shrub statblocks in Appendix A.